 What is the difference between the cost of goods sold and purchasing?

-The cost of goods sold is the cost related to each item sold.
-It is the total purchase amount of the sold products.
-Even if it were purchased in the previous year, it would be the cost of goods sold this year if it is sold this year.
+The cost of goods sold represents the cost related to each item sold.
+It comprises the total purchase amount of the products sold, even if they were purchased in a previous year but sold in the current year.

-On the other hand, the purchase amount is the amount purchased in that year.
+On the other hand, the purchase amount refers to the total amount of goods purchased within a specific year.

-The cost of sales is obtained by subtracting the purchase amount of sales for this year from the purchase amount up to now.
+The cost of sales is obtained by subtracting the purchase amount of sales for the current year from the cumulative purchase amount up to that point.

 What items are included in the Cost Of Goods Sold?